tinitiate/aws-lambda-python/sam/README.md

  * This directory contains the code for the AWS SAM application.

  `app.py`
- * This is the main Python file that defines the API endpoint logic.
+ * This is the main Python file that defines the Lambda function logic.

   `requirements.txt`
   * This file lists the Python dependencies required by the application.